one-acre-fund/arc2weather/README.md

   + Go to the [tokens](https://github.com/settings/tokens) page on github to create a token.
 Be sure to select the `repo` scope so that it works!
   + Then, you'll need to edit the `.Renviron` file on your computer to make that PAT available to R when it tries to download the package.
   + To do this, type `usethis::edit_r_environ()` in R to edit the `.Renviron` file.
   + In the `.Renviron` file type `GITHUB_PAT = "longstringoflettersandnumbersyougetfromgithub".
-Then save and close that file.
+(What goes in the quotes is obviously the PAT you got from GitHub) Then save and close that file.
 You might have to restart R for the changes to take effect.
 2. Open R script and download the package using `devtools::install.github(one-acre-fund/arc2weather)`.
 (You can check that the GITHUB_PAT is working as it should by first typing `Sys.getenv("GITHUB_PAT")` in the R console.)
 3. The package should now be available for your use!